arjunmadan/gazetter/README.md

 # gazetter
-Get articles from the Indian Gazette
+Get articles from the Gazette of India

 ## Usage